 Winter Hiking Tip: You can check with the local tourist office or refer to the interactive maps available for Garmisch-Partenkirchen and Der Tegernsee or Der Bayerische Wald (Bavarian Forest – not in the German Alps, but still a fantastic place for winter hiking).

-For easy winter hikes, suitable for the entire family I recommend:
+For easy hikes, suitable for the entire family I recommend:

 - the Hoher Kranzberg, a small little mountain where a panoramic mountain theatre awaits you!

-For steeper, but still easy to follow winter hikes:
+For steeper, but still easy to follow hikes:

 And huts are often closed: